SansGuidon/bookmarks/README.md

 * [Grammar Checker](https://www.grammarcheck.net/editor/) - Enter the text that you want to check for grammar, spelling, and punctuation mistakes
 * [Scribens](https://www.scribens.com/) - checks the grammar of your texts and finds spelling mistakes.
 * [Tone Analyzer](https://tone-analyzer-demo.ng.bluemix.net/) - This service uses linguistic analysis to detect joy, fear, sadness, anger, analytical, confident and tentative tones found in text.
+* [Newsletterest](https://newsletterest.com/) - Simple newsletter reader app to read all your newsletters in one place.
+Learn anything with a curated list of topics and newsletters.

 > Bookmarklets
 * [mourner/bullshit.js](https://github.com/mourner/bullshit.js) - A bookmarklet for translating marketing speak into human-readable text. 💩 **See also** : [Home Page](https://mourner.github.io/bullshit.js/)